dkpro/dkpro-jwpl/README.md

    * Efficient access to all article revisions (RevisionMachine)
    * Dedicated revision storage format

-More detailed information can be found [here](https://dkpro.github.io/dkpro-jwpl/).
+More detailed information can be found at the [DKPro JWPL website](https://dkpro.github.io/dkpro-jwpl/).